Best Works Portfolio

 Tip: Great cover letters project into the future and demonstrate that the writer is already envisioning translating his or her experience into different tasks at the new job.

 - What particular writing skills does it showcase?
 Does it demonstrate skills in working with a particular situation?
 A particular genre?
 A particular tone?
+See the internship ad posting to help brainstorm useful skills you want to highlight.

 A resume aims to persuade your reader that your qualifications, skills, experiences and achievements are both impressive and directly related to the job you want.
 Your resume for the professional writing minor internship should highlight writing skills and writing-related achievements.
 For ideas, see this document on Identifying Your Accomplishments from Arts and Sciences Career Services.